fowlie/keyboardbuilders/README.md

-# keyboardbuilders
+# Keyboard Builders

-A project to gather a list of open source keyboard projects.
+A website with a list of open source keyboards.

 ## What is this?

-When I was looking for a keyboard project to build, I found it hard to find a list of open source keyboard projects.
-So I decided to create this repository to gather all the open source keyboard projects I could find.
-It's a work in progress, so feel free to contribute!
+When I first was looking for a keyboard project to build, I couldn't find a complete list of open source keyboards.
+So I decided to create this website to gather all open source keyboard projects I could find.
+Please feel free to add more keyboards to `keyboards.json`! :-)

 ## License